xieyuheng/inner/topics/type-theory/lambda-cube.md

   (check ctx (lambda ((x A)) b) (lambda ((x A)) B)))
 ```

-What is the implication of this
-simple structural lambda abstraction rule?
+What is the implication of this kind of structural lambda abstraction rule?

 - Suppose we do not have subtyping, we will not be able to a useful `and`.
 - If we have subtyping, this might be interesting and worth implementing.